from training.npr.org: https://training.npr.org/2015/06/04/15-principles-of-show-booking/

 In order to be a successful booker, you have to like people and be curious.
 But you also need a well-calibrated BS meter.
 Someone might be lovely to talk with, but still not appropriate for the topic you’re covering.
 If you get the sense that a prospective guest doesn’t know what he or she is talking about, you need to be able to quickly and tactfully say thank you and MOVE ON!

 3. Before you make any calls, develop a core understanding of the conversation.

 Your assignment editor asks you to find a guest on such and such a topic.
 Your first stop should be then to write down 1-2 sentences that summarize the conversation frame.
 Circulate that to your host, editor and producer and ask – is everyone on the same page?
 Are we all in agreement that this is what we’re interested in?
 Once you have that settled, read in.
-Find 2-3 articles that will give you a basic background on the topic, and help you form some intelligent questions.
+Find two or three articles that will give you a basic background on the topic, and help you form some intelligent questions.
 That’s also a good way to mine for guest leads.
 Since you’ll be scouting for guests from a chair in this building, you have to rely on the reporting of others to get you started.
 Look for names in those articles.
 They may not be the right guests, but they might be able to point you to others who could be.

 4. Bookers are newsmagazines’ frontline reporters.

 You are not only seeking a guest for an interview.
 You are refining the original story idea and gathering more “string:” You may discover the premise of the pitch is incorrect, or uncover more interesting pieces of the story, or dig up an important, yet-unheard-from — and even news-making — person.
 And like a reporter, make sure to understand where your guests are coming from.
 Do they take a position on the topic?
 A point of view is usually fine – but it needs to be made explicit to your team (your host, editor and producer).

 5. The most important quality in a guest is that they know what they’re talking about.